nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### View Feature
-#### Implementation
-The View feature allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
+View: Allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.
+This feature is mainly used to read lengthy food reviews which cannot be shown on the Main UI window. - `view`

+The view feature is facilitated by:
+1. `Entry` class. `Entry` objects represent the specific entry to be viewed in a new window.
+2. `Command` class.

+Given below is an example usage scenario:

+Step 1.
+The user launches THe Food Diary application.
+Data will be loaded from the storage to the application memory.
+The `FoodDiary`

 The mechanism works in such a way where after the user enters a command in the UI, the command will be passed into `MainWindow#executeCommand()`, in which `Logic#execute()` will be called to parse the user input in